Literary-Insights/blog/src/content/blog/Worthy - Jamie Kern Lima.txt-1.md

 The fourth and final step is boosting confidence through action.
 Taking on challenges, learning new skills, and stepping outside your comfort zone in positive ways trains the brain to feel more competent and secure in one's abilities over time.

 In summary, the article provides a four-point plan for developing self-esteem centered around self-compassion, emphasizing strengths, gratitude, and building confidence through action and experience.
 Fostering these habits can help one feel better about themselves.

- Here are summaries of the three sources:

-1. rn to Love: Reflections on the Principles of “A Course in Miracles.”
-New York: HarperOne, 1996.

-This book contains reflections and teachings based on "A Course in Miracles", exploring its principles of love, forgiveness, and spiritual awakening.

-2. Winfrey, Oprah, and Bruce D. Perry.
-What Happened to You?: Conversations on Trauma, Resilience, and Healing.
-New York: Flatiron Books, 2021.

-This book discusses the lifelong effects of adverse childhood experiences and trauma, as well as the path to resilience and healing.
-It includes conversations between Oprah Winfrey and brain physician Bruce Perry.

-3. Zorn, Eric.
-“Without Failure, Jordan Would Be False Idol,” Chicago Tribune, May 19, 1997.

-This newspaper article argues that Michael Jordan's legacy and status as a basketball idol are largely due to his ability to recover from failures and setbacks over his career, suggesting he would not be as renowned if he never experienced failure.